w3ctag/accessibility-questionnaire/accessibility-questionnaire.md

 Note that this checklist doesn’t constitute an accessibility self-review, only a way to determine whether a more thorough review might be required.

-1. Does the design being proposed add anything to the user interface?
-(YES/NO) For example:
+1. Does the design being proposed add any new user interface, either to the web or user agent?
+(YES/NO)

+For example:

    * a new type of UI element
    * a new mechanism for drawing custom user interfaces